raden93/veganlife/README.md

 This should be an remastered version of [vegan option](https://github.com/backuporg/VeganOption) for the Minecraft Version 1.12.2.
 It isn't contain every feature from Vegan Option and some recipes have change.

-When you have some more ideas, or want to implements some more Features from Vegan Option, make a Pull-Request.
+When you have some more ideas, or want to implements some more features from Vegan Option, make a Pull-Request.
 I'm happy for improvements!

 ## Dokumentation